shpongledsummer/minimal-forecast-card/README.md

 ## Embedded Mode

-Setting `embedded: true` removes all card chrome: padding, background, box shadow, and border are stripped.
+Setting `embedded: true` removes all card container styles (padding, background, box shadow, and border).
 This is meant for nesting the forecast inside another card (like a vertical stack or the Atmospheric Weather Card) so you don't get that card-inside-card look.

 ```yaml
 type: custom:minimal-forecast-card